 Glacier National Park Hiking

-Rental equipment including backpacks, sleeping bags, tents, cooking equipment, hiking boots, socks, walking poles and rain gear are all available at Glacier Outdoor Center.
+If you don’t have all the gear you need to hike in Glacier, make Glacier Outdoor Center your first stop.
+We offer rental equipment including backpacks, sleeping bags, tents, cooking equipment, hiking boots, socks, walking poles, and rain gear are all available at Glacier Outdoor Center.
 Our knowledgeable sales staff will help outfit you for comfort and safety at prices competitive with larger sporting goods stores.
-Don’t forget a water bottle, sunscreen and bear spray plus dehydrated foods, fishing equipment, bug spray and trail maps – all available just a half mile from the entrance to the Park.
+Don’t forget a water bottle, sunscreen, and bear spray plus dehydrated foods, fishing equipment, bug spray and trail maps – all available just a half-mile from the entrance to the Park.

 Day hikers will find our cabin accommodations a perfect basecamp for exploring some of Glacier’s top day hikes.
 Apgar Lookout provides a panoramic view of the McDonald Valley while Trail of the Cedars and Avalanche Lake wander through some of the shadiest parts of the Park and a red rock side canyon.
 Higher up towards Logan Pass, the Highline Trail and Siyeh Pass put you on top of the world, looking out over the magnificent peaks of the Northern Rocky Mountains.
 Scenic Point and the Dawson-Pitamakin Loop are accessible from the Two Medicine area, both offering rewarding views of the ragged Rocky Mountain Front.
 Many Glacier provides the quickest trail to reach a glacier in the Park, and Iceberg Lake gives the rare opportunity to see icebergs in August!